dthyresson/rw-town-hall-chatbot-demo/CODEBASE_TOC.md

   {
     title: 'GraphQL Streaming',
     prompt:
-      'How does GraphQL streaming work with the @stream directive for chat completions?', },
+      'How does GraphQL streaming work with the @stream directive for chat queries?', },
   {
     title: 'Chatbot',